Brownster/rss-exporter/docs/developer-guide.md

 go build -o rss_exporter .
 ```

+The exporter relies on the minimal `monitoring-maas` framework bundled in this
+repository.
+Scrapers are implemented in the `collectors` package and scheduled
+via `maas.ScheduledScraper`.
+HTTP access is provided through a pluggable
-The code uses a pluggable HTTP connector located in the `connectors` package.
+connector located in the `connectors` package.
+Tests use `MockHTTPConnector`
-Tests rely on `MockHTTPConnector` to provide canned responses.
+with canned RSS feeds.

 To build a container image: